 A Cookie Cutter TV Movie

-Okay, so I said that "A Cookie Cutter Christmas" is almost a generic made for TV romantic comedy and there is of course the very obvious side as we have Christie the cute teacher who bonds with Lily and who falls for James whilst being completely inept when it comes to baking, cue some cooking clumsiness.
-Every aspect of that is text book TV movie right down to the Alan Thicke cameo, here as a top chef and competition judge and on the whole the movie is entertaining but nothing special.
-But then there is the rivalry between friends and whilst not a completely original premise either actually works well with the main romantic storyline.
+Okay, so I said that "A Cookie Cutter Christmas" is almost a generic made for TV romantic comedy and there is of course the very obvious side to is as we have Christie, the cute teacher, who bonds with Lily and who falls for James whilst being completely inept when it comes to baking, cue some cooking clumsiness.
+Every aspect of that is text book TV movie right down to the Alan Thicke cameo, here as a top chef and competition judge.
+And on the whole "A Cookie Cutter Christmas" is entertaining but nothing special.
+But then there is the rivalry between friends and whilst not a completely original idea either actually works well with the main romantic storyline.

-But it has to be said that when it comes to being a Christmas movie "A Cookie Cutter Christmas" does come short as pretty trees and lights do not a Christmas movie make on their own.
-Even the additional touch of some Christmas songs is just as basic as the decorations and so it you were lured to watch this thinking it would be a Christmas movie I have to say it is more typical made for TV romantic comedy with a seasonal backdrop rather than a genuine Christmas movie.
+But it has to be said that when it comes to being a Christmas movie "A Cookie Cutter Christmas" comes up short as pretty Christmas trees and lights do not a Christmas movie make on their own.
+Even the additional touch of some Christmas songs is just as basic as the decorations and so it you were to watch "A Cookie Cutter Christmas" thinking it would be a Christmas movie I have to say it is more typical made for TV romantic comedy with a seasonal backdrop rather than a genuine Christmas movie.

 What this all boils down to is that "A Cookie Cutter Christmas" is pretty much a cookie cutter Christmas movie with a familiar style, look, content, story, characters and acting which you can find in dozens of other made for TV movies.
 It doesn't mean it is bad but it is only okay if you like easy to watch comedies.